 Class Schedule: Day Session: Training will be delivered in-person from 8:30am until 1:30pm Monday through Friday.
-Estimated time to completion: 4 months.
+Estimated time to completion: 5 months.
+Evening Session: Training will be delivered in-person from 5:00pm until 10:00pm Monday through Thursday.
+Estimated time to completion: 6 months.